Illinois Court Records

 - Violations under the Methamphetamine Precursor Control Act

-- Possession of controlled substances with intent to manufacture and deliver
+- Possession of controlled substances with the intent to manufacture and deliver

 - Prostitution